eduMFA/eduMFA/doc/webui/manage_users.rst

 .. index:: Edit User, Change User Password, Add User

-Since version 2.4 privacyIDEA allows you to edit users in the configured resolvers.
+Since version 2.4 eduMFA allows you to edit users in the configured resolvers.
 At the moment this is possible for SQL resolvers.

 In the resolver definition you need to check the new checkbox **Edit user